 Heatwave: how to cope in hot weather

 Most of us welcome hot weather, but when it's too hot for too long, there are health risks.
-If a heatwave hits this summer, make sure the hot weather does not harm you or anyone you know.
+In England, there are on average 2000 heat related deaths every year.
+If hot weather hits this summer, make sure it does not harm you or anyone you know.

 Why is a heatwave a problem?

 The main risks posed by a heatwave are:

 A heatwave can affect anyone, but the most vulnerable people are:

 - older people – especially those over 75

 - those who live on their own or in a care home

 - people who have a serious or long term illness – including heart or lung conditions, diabetes, kidney disease, Parkinson's disease or some mental health conditions